robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

-the message in the format `*LEVEL* Actual log message`, where `*LEVEL*` must be in the beginning of a line and `LEVEL` is one of the available logging levels `TRACE`, `DEBUG`, `INFO`, `WARN`, `FAIL` and `HTML`.
+the message in the format `*LEVEL* Actual log message`, where `*LEVEL*` must be in the beginning of a line and `LEVEL` is one of the available logging levels `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR` and `HTML`.

-Warnings
+Errors and Warnings
-''''''''
+'''''''''''''''''''

-Messages with `WARN` level are automatically written into `the console and into separate Test Execution Errors section`__ in log files.
-This makes warnings more visible than other messages and allows using them for reporting important but non-critical problems to users.
+Messages with `ERROR` or `WARN` level are automatically written to the console and a separate `Test Execution Errors section`__ in the log files.
+This makes errors more visible than other messages and allows using them for reporting important but non-critical problems to users.

+.. note:: In Robot Framework 2.9, new functionality was added to automatically
+          add ERRORs logged by keywords to the Test Execution Errors section.

 __ `Errors and warnings during execution`_